AsemDevs/portfolio/README.md

 ### Wordpress Developer at RedAcre Ltd

+- **Duration:** 2023-06 - present
 - **Responsibilities:**
   - Collaborate with a dedicated team of web developers to design, develop, and maintain responsive and user-friendly websites for diverse clientele.
   - Spearhead WordPress theme and plugin development, ensuring high-quality and customized solutions tailored to client requirements.
   - Innovate automation techniques in website development, streamlining processes and improving overall productivity.
   - Enhance user experience by introducing and integrating new features based on client feedback and industry trends.
   - Utilize expertise in PHP, Figma, and other advanced web development tools to consistently deliver projects that exceed clients' expectations.

 ### Full Stack Developer at Tixee